Search this Site

 2021 UPDATE

 Holmes is continuing to go from strength to strength.
-He has been commissioned to do a number of murals and has received royalties from a Tiimberlake shop that put some of his artwork on tee-shirts they sell.
+He has been commissioned to do a number of murals and has received royalties from a Timberlake shop that put some of his artwork on tee-shirts they sell.
 He also received the highest bid for one of his paintings that went to auction at the EVOKING Art Experience event held there on Saturday 24 April,2021.

 He's continually receiving commissions and has had a number of solo and joint exhibitions and now has a permanent stall at the popular Saturday Outdoor Mosaic market.